 - Ph.D.
 Program (fall admission): All materials must be received by January 15.

 - We do not offer Spring admission for the general MA, MA in International Relations, or PhD programs.

 Apply Online – click here for the application.

-You may submit your statement of purpose, transcripts, writing sample (Ph.D. applicants only), and three letters of recommendation using the online application process.
+Submit your statement of purpose, unofficial transcripts, writing sample (Ph.D. applicants only), and three letters of recommendation using the online application process.
 Please direct any questions to our graduate Secretary, Sue Lawless-Yanchisin, 352-273-2376 (p) or suzily<at>ufl.edu

 Extra Considerations for International Students

 Our international students are valued members of our academic community, and contribute much to the vitality of our department.
-Presently, we have graduate students from Alabania, Brazil, Bulgaria, Canada, China, India, Senegal, South Korea, Turkey.
+Presently, we have graduate students from Azerbaijan, Bosnia and Herzegovina, Brazil, Canada, China, India, Kuwait, Mexico, Senegal, South Korea, Turkey, and Vietnam.

-For admission to our graduate program, international students from non-English speaking countries are required to take the TOEFL (Test of English as a Foreign Language) or TOEFL iBT.
-We require that candidates seeking admission score 550 or better on the TOEFL (paper), 80 or better on the TOEFL (internet), or 28 or better on the TOEFL iBT.
-Additionally, we require a score of 6 or better on the IELTS.
-Please visit http://www.admissions.ufl.edu/intl/admissioninfo.html for more information.
+For admission to our graduate program, international students from non-English speaking countries are required to take the TOEFL or IELTS.
+We require that candidates seeking admission score 550 or better on the TOEFL (paper), 80 or better on the TOEFL (internet), or 6 or better on the IELTS.
+International students are exempt from the English proficiency requirement if enrolled for one academic year in a degree-seeking program at a recognized/regionally accredited university or college in a country where English is the official language prior to your anticipated term of enrollment at UF.
+For a list of those countries, see https://admissions.ufl.edu/apply/international/countries.html